Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The bottom picture of this packing material on this post could be used as a serving Bowl for a child's tea party, paper doilies could be placed within the bowl and then small finger foods or cookies could be added, a hole could be punched in Each Side of the plastic bowl and an assortment of colorful ribbons could be tied at the hall and the ribbons flow on each side which would be a pretty addition to a child's tea party setup.
 For an adult party, I could be lined with a napkin and chips could be put in it or cookies or any other finger food that would be appropriate for adults.
 Ravens could also be tied on each side of the plastic Bowl that would be suitable for the occasion.

 When it comes to perspective, I'm not yet good with a camera.
 The two pictures are of the same piece.
-Hard to tell in the picture, the pouch is as deep as a standard pillow slip.
-And it would not stand on end without support.

 yOU COULD JUST TUCK IT AWAY INCASE YOU HAD TO SHIP SOMETHING BREAKABLE